The Ultimate Guide to the Queenstown Ski Season

 Transport to the Queenstown Ski fields

 Unlike the ski fields in Europe or North America, there is no accommodation on the ski fields in Queenstown.
 Most people will stay in the nearby towns of Queenstown, Arrowtown or Wanaka, then either drive or take one of the many shuttles and buses available to get to their selected ski field.
 For instance, Info&Track offer round-trip bus transfers between Queenstown and The Remarkables, while Nomad Safaris offers round-trip transfers to Coronet Peak.
 There is also the option to enjoy private transfers with Luxe Guides.
+Alternatively, Haka Tours offers all-inclusive snowsports tours to the Queenstown ski fields, including lift passes, transport, breakfast and trips to other South Island ski fields.

 Find out more about getting around Queenstown in Public Transport in Queenstown.
 Plus, for tips of picking up gear, see Where to Buy Cheap Ski and Snowboard Gear in New Zealand.